mviereck/runx/README.md

 ### Installation in MSYS2
  - Constraints in MSYS2:
-   - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server. for that reason, using `runix` in MSYS2 is possible, but discouraged.
+   - MSYS2 does not provide `xauth` to create authentication cookies to restrict access to the X server.
+For that reason, using `runix` in MSYS2 is possible, but discouraged.
    - In MSYS2 `runx` only supports X server VcXsrv, but not XWin.
  - Run the commands:
    ```